Specialised School Transport Assistance (SESTA)

 SESTA is a Ministry of Education transport service that assists children and young people with safety and/or mobility needs that prevent them from travelling independently to school.
 While responsibility for getting students to and from school rests with caregivers, the Ministry may provide assistance in cases where extra assistance is required to make the journey as safe as practicable for the student.

 - Eligibility for SESTA

-- What service does the Ministry provide?
+- What service the Ministry provides

 - Changes of circumstance

 - Responsibilities of drivers, school staff and caregivers